3 Ways to Set up a WordPress Staging Environment (Using hPanel, a Subdomain, and a Plugin)

 How to Create a WordPress Staging Environment Using hPanel

-The easiest way to create a staging site is to use a tool.
-It typically only requires a few clicks, making it fast and easy to set up even for beginners.
+The most convenient way to create a staging site is to use a specialized tool.
+With hPanel, it only takes a few clicks, and you can have a staging environment running in a couple of minutes.

 Important!
-Note that the WordPress staging feature is only available for Business Shared Hosting plan and higher-tier plans.
-If your website runs on the Single or Premium Shared Hosting plans, create staging sites manually or use plugins like WP Staging.
+The WordPress staging feature is only available with Business Shared and higher-tier hosting plans.
+For Single or Premium Shared Hosting users, create staging sites manually or use a plugin.

 - Open hPanel, and navigate to WordPress → Staging.

-- In the Staging tab, click on the Create staging button.
+- In the Staging tab, hit the Create staging button.

-- You’ll see a pop-up window asking you to create a subdomain for the staging environment.
-Fill the blank field with the name you want for the staging site, and click Create.
+- Fill the blank field with the subdomain name you want for the staging site, and click Create.

-- Creating this staging site can take up to 15 minutes to complete, depending on the size of the production website.
-Click Close to dismiss the confirmation message.
+- Depending on the production website’s size, it can take up to 15 minutes to create a staging site.
+Click the Close button to dismiss the confirmation message:

-- On hPanel’s staging page, navigate to the staging site list.
-Click Manage staging to start using it.
+- On hPanel’s staging page, navigate to the staging site list and hit the Manage staging button near the preferred website.

-- You’ll land on the staging dashboard.
-Click the Edit staging button to access the WordPress admin area and start making changes to the staging site.
+- You’ll be redirected to the staging dashboard.
+Click the Edit staging button to access the WordPress admin area and start making changes.

 - Go to the staging site list.
-Click the three dots icon next to the name of the staging site you just updated, and click Publish.
+Click the three dots icon next to the staging website and press Publish.

-Important!
-This WordPress staging tool will also automatically create a backup of the current version of your live site, enabling you to revert to it if needed.
+- Hostinger’s WordPress staging tool will also automatically create a backup for the current version of the live site.
+This will allow you to revert all the changes if needed.